Silver Geranium flowers

 A spreading mat forming plant with stunning silvery foliage all season long, grown more for the foliage than the dainty violet flowers that appear in late spring; a perfect groundcover for a sunny location

-Silver Geranium's attractive deeply cut lobed palmate leaves remain grayish green in color with showy silver variegation throughout the season.
+Silver Geranium's attractive deeply cut lobed palmate leaves remain grayish green in color with showy silver variegation throughout the season on a plant with a spreading habit of growth.
 It features dainty violet round flowers with white eyes at the ends of the stems from late spring to late summer.
-The fruit is not ornamentally significant.

 Silver Geranium is a dense herbaceous perennial with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.